mikolajlubiak/website/content/about.md

 	- C++
 	- Go

-- Although, following Gynvael Coldwind's advice, I wrote some hello world programs, HTTP servers, or games in many other languages, including:
+- 🦀 Following Gynvael Coldwind's advice, I wrote some hello world programs like HTTP servers, or games in many other languages, including:
 	- Lua
 	- PHP
 	- Shell